About Us

 CIPPIC was established in 2003 with proceeds from a class action lawsuit against Amazon.com, which a judge ordered to be given to the University of Ottawa to start a law clinic to advance the public interest on key technology law issues.
 These court-ordered funds were matched by an Ontario Government initiative to support technology-related research at several Ontario Universities.
 In 2007, CIPPIC received a transformative gift from Prof. Pam Samuelson and Dr. Robert Glushko of the Berkeley, California, that allowed it to become a leading voice in Canadian and international technology law and policy discussions.

-CIPPIC relies on the generous contributions of individual donors to maintain and expand its operations.
-Please visit our Donations page to make a tax-deductible contribution to us today, or reach out to David Fewer, our Director, to discuss funding opportunities.
+CIPPIC relies on the generous contributions of donors to maintain and expand its operations.
+Please visit our Donations page to make a tax-deductible contribution to us today, or reach out to Matt Malone, our Director, to discuss funding opportunities.